Nine First Date Rules That May Surprise You

 If you're no stranger to dating, you've probably had many first dates after meeting people through dating apps, mutual friends, and chance meetings, most of which didn't lead anywhere.
 Not every first date will spark something more, but knowing certain first date tips can help you make the most of a date with the potential for connection.

 While the following “dating rules” may apply to certain people in dating scenarios, they are not meant to be limiting.
 When you’re dating someone else, you both are responsible for determining the “rules” of your relationship.
-What works for one couple might not work for everyone else, and that’s okay – that’s the beauty of dating!
+Don’t forget that what works for one couple might not work for everyone else, and that’s okay – that’s the beauty of dating!

 While it may seem silly, the first question to ask yourself when dating a new person is, "Is this actually a date?"
 You want to be very clear on this one to avoid getting your hopes up.
 You don't want to assume it's a date and then realize that the other person is just looking for a one-time hook-up.
 Modern dating practices have been labeled “hook-up culture” practices, which can make clarifying expectations upfront an important part of setting up a date.